-2018 will usher in sweeping changes made to the tax code.
-Under the Tax Cuts and Jobs Act, the Estate Tax lifetime exemption will effectively double to \$10,000,000 (inflation adjusted to \$11,200,000 for 2018) with the 40% estate tax rate remaining unchanged.
-The Estate Tax and Gifting Exemption will remain unified, allowing high net-worth individuals to gift a maximum lifetime amount of \$11,200,000 (\$22,400,000 for married couples, with exemption probability still permanent).
+2018 ushered in sweeping changes made to tax code.
+Under the Tax Cuts and Jobs Act, the estate tax lifetime exemption effectively doubled to \$10,000,000 (inflation adjusted to \$11,580,000 for 2020) with the 40% estate tax rate remaining unchanged.
+The estate tax and gifting exemption remained unified, allowing high networth individuals to gift a maximum of \$11,580,000 (\$23,160,000 for married couples, with exemption portability still permanent).
 Although the federal estate tax appears now to apply to a very small percentage of taxpayers, legacy planning remains critical for most families as there is nothing permanent about the tax changes.
-Absent new legislation, the lifetime exemption amounts will revert to the previous \$5,000,000 level (indexed for inflation) in 2026.
+Absent new legislation, the lifetime exemption amounts will revert to the previous \$5,000,000 (indexed for inflation) in 2026.